It’s true that Clark Gable and Carol Lombard were lovers, but that’s not all…

 This could have been an interesting film but sadly it seems it concentrated too much on the fictitious scenes.
 These had the reality been shown would have reflected on this biopic more favourably and shown these as real-life people rather than a comic double act.
 Roger Ebert sums this film up wonderfully in his post HERE saying…

 And there are so many dumb practical jokes and would-be risque innuendoes that any concern for their real thoughts and feelings is lost, So we don’t get a notion of their private lives, and we don’t even remotely learn from this movie what made them great stars and personalities.

 With this at times playing like a screwball 1980s romantic comedy that should have starred Meg Ryan and Tom Hanks with a moustache with no references to Gable or Lombard in the script or plot.
-And this film cutting out the scenes telling off real life tragic ending for this real life screen couple.
+And this film cuts out the scenes telling off the real-life tragic endings for this real-life screen couple.

 This post was entered Love Letters to Old Hollywood‘s Second Clark Gable Blogathon.
 Other reviews with this cast include James Brolin in Hotel and Skyjacked.
 He’s also seen here in the second review of Hotel.
 Jill Clayburgh appeared in Bridesmaids.
 Morgan Brittany in Dallas HERE, Gypsy and more.
 If you want to read more on those real-life stars Clark Gable stars in Teachers Pet and Carole Lombard in Nothing Sacred.